kevinguebert/kevinguebert-netlify/content/2018/04/29/2018-04-29-set-your-house.md

 ---
+template: post
-title: "Stop Wasting Time and Start Today"
+title: Stop Wasting Time and Start Today
-slug: "set-your-house"
+slug: set-your-house
-date: "2018-04-29T21:49:00.000Z"
-tags: ["12 Rules for Life","Books"]
 draft: false
-template: "post"
+date: '2018-04-29T21:49:00.000Z'
+description: >
-description: "> '*Start to stop doing what you know to be wrong.* Start stopping today.
-Don't waste time questioning how you know that what you're doing is wrong, if you are certain that it is.'
-(158)
+  "Start to stop doing what you know to be wrong.
+Start stopping today.
+Don't waste time questioning how you know that what you're doing is wrong, if you are certain that it is."

-**Rule 6:..."
+category: Books
+tags:
+  - 12 Rules for Life
+  - Books
 ---

 > "*Start to stop doing what you know to be wrong.* Start stopping today.
 Don't waste time questioning how you know that what you're doing is wrong, if you are certain that it is."
 (158)